Connect with us

 Poor interoceptive awareness is associated with a range of dysfunctional feeding behaviors, such as eating disorders.
 For instance, anorexia may result when interoceptive signals, such as feelings of hunger, are unable to trigger the motivation to eat.
 Alternatively, the inability to use the feeling of fullness to dampen the rewarding and pleasurable consequences of eating palatable food could result in binge eating.

-Your interoceptive signals play an important role in regulating your eating patterns.
+Your interoceptive signals play an important role in regulating your daily eating patterns.
 During the holidays, many stressors from the outside world surround eating, such as packed social calendars, pressures to conform and feelings of guilt when overindulging.
 At this time, it is particularly important to cultivate a strong connection to your interoceptive signals.
 This can help promote intuitive eating and a more holistic approach to your dietary habits.
 Rather than fixating on external factors and placing conditions on your eating behavior, enjoy the moment, deliberately savor each bite and provide time for your interoceptive signals to function in the role they are designed to play.

 Alex Johnson, Associate Professor of Behavioral Neuroscience, Michigan State University